 Have you heard about 2-Step Verification?
 Are you thinking about using it for your FIT Google Apps for Education?
 Follow our quick guide to find out if it is right for you.
 What is 2-Step Verification?
 2-Step Verification is an additional security feature designed to prevent unauthorized access to your Google account.
 How does it work? […]

 IT for FIT provides protection to campus networks by preventing access to certain websites.
 We do this to guard against illegal and malicious activity on the FIT networks.
 If you try to visit a website hosting illegal or malicious content, you will receive a message that “This domain is blocked.”
 IT for FIT blocks websites that […]

 Sophos Endpoint Security and Control is a virus protection software licensed by IT for FIT and installed on all FIT Computers.
 We recommend that all FIT students, faculty and staff protect their personal computers from malicious software, inappropriate websites, and viruses by installing Sophos Home.
 Refrain from installing Sophos Home on any device distributed/issued by […]

 Spam – Not the Kind in a Can What is Spam?
 Spam is electronic junk mail.
 Unwanted messages sent to a large number of recipients.
 Why are Emails marked as Spam?
 You previously marked these messages as spam by clicking the “Report spam” or “Report phishing” button.
 Both actions will send the message to your […]

 What is Phishing? (pronounced Fishing) Phishing is a form of fraud where an email sender pretends to be a legitimate company in order to trick the email recipient into sharing important personal information like passwords and account numbers.
-Tips to Identify Phishing The sender email address does NOT end in “@fitnyc.edu” The “To:” field is […]
+Tips to Identify Phishing Do you recognize the sender?
+Email asks you to click on a link […]